-where $\eta\in (0,1)$ is a {\it fixed} step size, $\dof$ describes the degree of freedom for the latent tensor $\bcalT^{\ast}$ and $\bcalT_0$ denotes the initial estimate, $\sigma$ represents the noise level.
-Note that the actual form of (\ref{eq:oRGrad-err-1}) varies for distinct applications.
-A surprising {\it computational and statistical trade-off} is observed from (\ref{eq:oRGrad-err-1}).
-A larger step size $\eta$ gives rise to a faster convergence of oRGrad, i.e., the computational error diminishes more quickly, but the ultimate output has a larger statistical error.
-If the time horizon $T$, e.g., last time to update the estimate, is known, one can choose $\eta_{\textsf{stat}}=C_0T^{-1}\log d_{\submax} $ for a large $C_0>0$, then the final output, with high probability, achieves a statistical error $O_m(T^{-1}\dof \cdot\sigma^2 \log d_{\submax})$.
-Amazingly, it matches the best rate up to a logarithm factor, {\it in the minimax sense}, attainable by offline methods even if all the sequential observations are presented at once.
+where $\eta\in (0,1)$ is a {\it fixed} step size, $\dof$ describes the degree of freedom for $\bcalT^{\ast}$, $\bcalT_0$ denotes the initial estimate, and $\sigma$ represents the noise level.
+The contraction rate is independent of the condition number of $\bcalT^{\ast}$, which is an advantage of the Riemannian gradient descent algorithm.
+This contraction dynamic is established for the various tensor models discussed above.
+The {\it computational and statistical trade-off} is observed from (\ref{eq:oRGrad-err-1}).
+A larger step size $\eta$ leads to faster convergence of oRGrad, but the final output has a larger statistical error.
+If the time horizon $T$ is known, one can choose $\eta_{\textsf{stat}}:=C_0T^{-1}\log d_{\submax} $ for a large $C_0>0$.
+Then the final output, with high probability, achieves a statistical error $O_m(T^{-1}\dof \cdot\sigma^2 \log d_{\submax})$, under mild conditions.
+Amazingly, it matches the best rate, up to a logarithm factor, in the minimax sense, attainable by offline methods even if all the sequential observations are presented at once.